GoogleCloudPlatform/cloudnetworking-config-solutions/execution/03-security/MRC/README.md

 ## Example firewall rules

-Using the mrc-firewall.tf module, you can setup firewall rules to achieve inbound & outbound connections given as examples below based on your networking requirements.
+Using the firewall.tf module, you can setup firewall rules to achieve inbound & outbound connections given as examples below based on your networking requirements.

 - INGRESS/INBOUND : (Client to Redis Cluster)